ShaunPrice/RobotOfThings/README.md

     https://www.raspberrypi.org/documentation/hardware/computemodule/cmio-camera.md

+####Configure Audio to output to Teensy and USB Audio device####
+Initialise the "Simultanious" audio output.

+In the /etc/pulse/default.pa set:

+    set-default-sink combined

+####Automatically Start ROS on Boot####
+Intall robot_upstart and configure it to run the specified launch file at startup.

+**Note**
+The combined audio is not working with this startup solution.

+    sudo apt update
+    sudo apt upgrade
+    sudo apt install ros-melodic-robot-upstart
+    rosrun robot_upstart install rot/launch/rot-alexa.launch
+    sudo systemctl daemon-reload && sudo systemctl start rot

+To uninstall run:

+    rosrun robot_upstart uninstall rot

 ## Current Issues
 1. The point cloud implementation works but is not scaled to real world units.
+2. The combined audio is not working when started automatically with robot_upstart.

 ## TODO
 - [ ] Complete the readme (this document)